• About share house

 Where do you run out of money?

-The stumbling points for many people who feel it's difficult to make ends meet on a monthly take-home pay of 250,000 yen are rent and variable costs.
+The points where many people who feel that it is difficult to manage on a take-home pay of 250,000 yen stumble are "rent" and "variable expenses."

 Especially when rent is between 80,000 and 100,000 yen, it takes up 30-40% of your take-home pay, leaving you with no room for the rest of your living expenses.
-Furthermore, when "unexpected expenses" such as smartphone fees, subscriptions, eating out, and social expenses pile up, you'll end up in the red before you know it.
-Also, there are many cases where people are unable to cover unexpected expenses such as medical expenses, moving expenses, and replacing home appliances, and end up dipping into their savings.
+Furthermore, when "unexpected expenses" such as smartphone bills, subscriptions, eating out, and social expenses pile up, you'll find yourself in the red before you know it.
+It's also common for people to have to dip into their savings because they can't cover unexpected expenses like medical expenses, moving costs, or replacing home appliances.

-To prevent this situation, it is essential to visualize your spending and simulate your monthly living expenses.
-The habit of creating a budget at the beginning of the month is the key to reducing anxiety about not having enough money.
+To prevent this situation, it is essential to visualize your expenses and simulate your monthly living expenses.
+Making a habit of creating a budget at the beginning of the month is the key to reducing anxiety about not having enough money.

-Tips for living comfortably on a monthly salary of just 250,000 yen
+Tips for living comfortably on a single income of 250,000 yen

-Even if your take-home pay is only 250,000 yen, if you manage your finances well and get creative, it is entirely possible to live a comfortable life alone.
+Even if your take-home pay is only 250,000 yen, if you manage your household finances carefully and use some ingenuity, it is entirely possible to live a comfortable life alone.

 The key points of this innovation are as follows:

-• Identify and optimize items in your living expenses that can be cut
+• Identify and optimize items that can be cut back on in your living expenses

-In particular, small changes in daily life such as reviewing fixed expenses and cooking at home and saving on utility bills can make a big difference.
-In addition to cutting down on spending, other popular ways to save money wisely without holding back include "getting creative with how you spend," such as by using reward points and streamlining subscriptions.
+In particular, small changes in daily life, such as reviewing fixed expenses and cutting back on utility bills and cooking at home, can make a big difference.
+In addition to cutting back on spending, smart ways to save money without holding back are also popular, such as "getting creative with how you spend" by using reward points and streamlining subscriptions.

-In this chapter, we will introduce concrete ideas to help you live comfortably alone even with a monthly take-home pay of 250,000 yen.
+In this chapter, we will introduce specific ideas that will help you live comfortably on your own even with a monthly take-home pay of 250,000 yen.

 Household management techniques to reduce expenses

-The first step in managing your household finances is to make them visible.
-By recording your expenses using a household budget app, you can see at a glance the percentage of wasteful spending and fixed expenses, and clearly identify areas for improvement.
+The first step in managing your household finances is to visualize them.
+By recording your expenses using a household accounting app, you can see at a glance the percentage of wasteful spending and fixed expenses, and clearly identify areas for improvement.

-We recommend classifying your expenses into "fixed expenses," "variable expenses," and "special expenses" and setting a monthly budget.
-Fixed expenses (rent, communication fees, subscriptions, etc.) in particular have a lot of room for review, and if you can reduce them once, your monthly expenses will become stable.
+We recommend categorizing your expenses into "fixed expenses," "variable expenses," and "special expenses" and then setting a monthly budget.
+Fixed expenses (rent, communication fees, subscriptions, etc.) in particular have a lot of room for review, and if you can reduce them once, your monthly expenses will become more stable.

-It is also effective to take advantage of "advance savings."
+It is also effective to take advantage of "pre-saving."
 By transferring a set amount to a savings account as soon as you receive your salary, you can prevent wasteful spending.
-The key to successful household finances is to create a system that you can continue without straining yourself.
-If you are having trouble saving money, we recommend that you try "advance savings."
+The key to successful household management is to create a system that you can continue without straining yourself.
+If you are someone who has difficulty saving money, we recommend that you try "pre-saving."

 Cooking and shopping tips to reduce food costs

-If you want to save money on food, cooking at home is the best way.
+Cooking at home is the best way to save on food costs.
 In particular, if you can prepare food in advance, freeze it, and reuse ingredients, you can keep your food expenses down to around 20,000 yen per month.
-By shopping in bulk once or twice a week and planning your menu around special sales items, you can reduce unnecessary expenses.
+By shopping in bulk once or twice a week and planning your meals around special offers, you can reduce unnecessary expenses.

-In addition, using wholesale supermarkets and discount stores, and stocking up on frozen vegetables and canned goods are also effective ways to save money.
+Other effective ways to save money include using supermarkets and discount stores, and stocking up on frozen vegetables and canned goods.
 Furthermore, by using microwave cooking and rice cooker recipes, you can achieve a cost-effective diet without much effort.
-If you plan your menu with the goal of "less than 200 yen per meal," you will naturally develop a thrift-oriented mindset.
+Planning your meals with the goal of keeping each meal under 200 yen will naturally help you develop a frugal mindset.

-Examples of savings that have actually been tried and have been effective
+Examples of savings that have actually been tried and found to be effective

 Many of the money-saving techniques that people who live alone have actually tried and found to be effective are surprisingly simple.